judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

 ## MARCH 2026
+"A Breath of Fresh Air" for solo flute will be performed by Lina Andonovska at UCD music department at 1pm on Thursday 26th March.

 The world premiere of my new string quartet "Raise a Tragic Chorus in a Gale" was performed by ConTempo at a MusicConnects lunchtime concert on the 3rd March and will be performed again by ConTempo at Claregalway Castle on the 29th March at 4pm.

 ## DECEMBER 2025